viktors-telle/personal-blog/content/blog/podcasts-that-i-would-recommend-listening/podcasts-that-i-would-recommend-listening.md

 ## We Study Billionaires

 This is one of my favorites.
+It comes out every Sunday.

 ## Techmeme Ride Home

+This Podcasts comes out every workday.
+Brian does a great job informing us of the latest technology news.

 ## The Web Platform Podcast

 ## AskPat 2.0